klamma/ar-for-eu-book/_pages/chapters/tracking.md

 Opto-electronical tracking can be found in an active and a passive setup.
 Their main difference is the origin of the light which is detected by the camera.
-Passive opto-electronical tracking uses markers with a special surface which is highly reflective for infrared light.
+Passive opto-electronical tracking uses markers with a special surface which is highly reflective for infrared light {% cite Guer05 %}.
 Infrared lamps placed in the surrounding point towards the target and illuminate the markers.
 The reflection of the IR light will reach the cameras and this way, the markers become visible to the cameras.
 In contrast to this, the markers in active opto-electronical tracking emit light, e.g. by using small infrared LEDs.